By: Suzanne Moore, M.S., CCC-SLP

 - Contains an initiating event, attempt, consequences, and a resolution (ending that is related to the main problem)

 Your SLP can help with assessing your child’s narrative ability if you have any concerns.
-They can also use evidence-based interventions to improve your child’s ability to expressive themselves via narratives and storytelling.
+They can also use evidence-based interventions to improve your child’s ability to express themselves via narratives and storytelling.

 Paul, Rhea, Courtenay F. Norbury.
 Language Disorders from Infancy through Adolescence.
 St. Louis: Elsevier Inc., 2012.
 Print.